lewisdaly/lewblog/22_12_09_testing_a_write_only_db.md

 Other ledgers I evaluated either required our tests to call a live API (great for simple tests but doesn't scale to large teams or automated tests), or spin up a flock of docker containers in order to run a local ledger.
 There's another post I'm yet to write about my choices for TigerBeetle, and where it fits in the spectrum of ledger databases, so I won't go into all of the choices here.

-During my evaluation phase of TigerBeetle, when I tried to write integration tests for services which created Accounts or Transfers in TigerBeetle, I ran into a problem: TigerBeetle has no `TRUNCATE` or `DELETE`!
+During my evaluation phase of TigerBeetle, when I tried to write integration tests for services which created Accounts or Transfers in TigerBeetle, I ran into a problem: TigerBeetle has no `TRUNCATE TABLE` or `DELETE FROM`!

-I can see the appeal of an append only ledger for the critical business functions that TigerBeetle will handle, but in order to adequately test our code that depends on TigerBeetle, we need a way to either isolate our tests from one another or reset the database in between tests.
+I can see the appeal of an append only ledger for the critical business functions that TigerBeetle will handle, but in order to adequately test our code that depends on TigerBeetle, we need a way to either isolate the state of our tests from one another or reset the database in between tests.

 ## The Approach